Acute coronary syndrome

 FBC may be useful in patients with suspected anaemia and as a baseline in view of use of anticoagulants; blood glucose, renal function and electrolytes, and TFTs.
 CRP as a marker of acute inflammation.

 Blood glucose: hyperglycaemia is common in people admitted to hospital with ACS.
-Hyperglycaemia at the time of admission with ACS is a powerful predictor of poorer survival and increased risk of complications while in hospital, regardless of whether or not the patient has diabetes6.
+Hyperglycaemia at the time of admission with ACS is a powerful predictor of poorer survival and increased risk of complications while in hospital, regardless of whether or not the patient has diabetes.7

 CXR may show complications of ischaemia (eg, pulmonary oedema), or explore alternative diagnoses - eg, pneumothorax, aortic aneurysm.

 Cardiac magnetic resonance (CMR) imaging can be useful for the assessment of function and perfusion and for the detection of scar tissue.
-CMR can also be useful to exclude or detect ACS, to assess myocardial viability and to detect myocarditis2.
+CMR can also be useful to exclude or detect ACS, to assess myocardial viability and to detect myocarditis.

-Risk assessment6
+Risk assessment7

 As soon as the diagnosis of unstable angina or NSTEMI is made and aspirin and antithrombin therapy have been offered, individual risk of future adverse cardiovascular events should be assessed using an established risk scoring system that predicts six-month mortality.
-Risk is defined as:

 Low: up to 3%.